| Print full guidance

 Checking ballot paper books before allocation

-When you receive the printed ballot paper books, you should carry out a final check before any ballot papers are supplied to a polling station.
+When you receive the printed ballot paper books, before any ballot papers are supplied to a polling station, you should check:

-• the first and last ballot paper in every book and by checking that the ballot paper numbers in each book or packet run sequentially
+• the first and last ballot paper in every book and check that the ballot paper numbers in each book or packet run sequentially

-• every emblem that has been validly requested has been included beside the correct candidate and matches the party’s entry in the Commission’s register
+• every emblem has been validly requested, has been included beside the correct candidate and matches the Commission’s register

-• all candidate descriptions have been printed in the line for the correct candidate
+• candidate descriptions have been printed in the line of the correct candidate

 • the voting instructions at the top of the ballot paper match the legislative requirements